The AIDS Memorial

 The Memorial

-• Recollect memories and recall remembrance to pay tribute to more than 21,000 people who died in the UK and the 35 million who have died worldwide
+- Remembrance which pays tribute to more than 21,000 people who died in the UK and the 35 million who have died worldwide [ADD SOURCE]

-• Form a linear historical path between the past, the present and the future for all the communities in the UK who bore the brunt of the epidemic
+- A linear historical path between the past, the present and the future for the UK communities who bore the brunt of the pandemic

-• Remind the UK that AIDS is not over and too many people living with HIV world-wide cannot access life-saving medication.
-Many people still die at a time when no one should any longer
+- A reminder to the UK that AIDS is not over and that worldwide, too many people living with HIV cannot access life-saving medication.
+In an era where death is preventable, too many still die.

 Why London?